150 ways YOU can help keep Hyde Park beautiful

 - Visit Hyde Park’s Ferrara’s Greenhouse for plants to make your own yard beautiful.

 - Beautify your porch or front steps with decorative potted plants.
+Paint your front door a bright color, and make your house stand out in the neighborhood.

 - Support local beekeepers; local honey may be good for your allergies!